2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the existing subscription
   - `immediate` - if true, the subscription is started immediately, otherwise it will be only started at the end of current transaction, default is false

+- `pglogical.alter_subscription_synchronize(subscription_name name, truncate bool)`
+  All unsynchronized tables in all sets are synchronized in a single operation.
+  Tables are copied and synchronized one by one.
+Command does not block, just initiates the action.

+  Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `truncate` - if true, tables will be truncated before copy, default false

+- `pglogical.alter_subscription_resynchronize_table(subscription_name name,
+  relation regclass)`
+  Resynchronize one existing table.
+  **WARNING: This function will truncate the table first.**

+  Parameters:
+  - `subscription_name` - name of the existing subscription
+  - `relation` - name of existing table, optinally qualified

 ### Replication sets